 - Presentations by college professors

-- Mental Health First Aid training (8-hour internationally recognized certificate training)
+- Mental Health First Aid training (eight-hour, internationally recognized, certificate training)

 - Classroom work to learn how to become a behavioral health professional

-This program is free to students and chaperones.
+This program is free to students (16 and older) and chaperones.
 The program includes travel and lodging costs.
+All district teams must be accompanied by a chaperone (preferably a science teacher or counselor).
 For more information, please contact us.